Systoles in translation surfaces: Maximal systole

 We consider a Delaunay triangulation of $S$ given by saddle connections.
 By Lemma~\ref{L:ShortSaddleDelaunay} all shortest saddle connections of $S$ are 1-cells in this triangulation.
 Note that some triangles in the Delaunay triangulation might have small area.

 We consider the Voronoi diagram of $S$.
 This is a partitioning of $S$ into cells.
 Each cell contains exactly one singularity and is the set of points of $S$ that are closer to that singularity than to any other.
-The boundary of each cell consists of points that are equidistant to at least two singularities in the sense that there are at least two different distance realizing geodesics of equal length connecting the point with a singularity.
+The boundary of each cell consists of points that are equidistant to at least two singularities in the sense that there are at least two different distance realizing geodesics of equal length connecting the point with a singularity (see Section~4 of \cite{MS91} for reference).

 The boundaries of the cells of the Voronoi diagram are parts of the orthogonal bisectors of the saddle connection in the Delaunay triangulation.
 Even though the triangulation is not unique, the Voronoi diagram is unique.